 Doing things that you know are not good for you also contributes towards adrenal issues as you are not honoring your body and in complete disregard of yourself.
 Energetically this is a spleen condition which then effects the kidney life force.
-This could include eating foods you know are not good for you, drinking too much, taking drugs, smoking, going to bed late, not getting adequate rest and relaxation, not covering up when your cold, etc, etc. This kind of disregard of oneself will physically manifest as "poisons" in your physiology that will physically affect your adrenal glands contributing further towards adrenal problems.
-These could include: heavy metals, pathogens such as viral, bacterial or fungal infections, parasites, allergens, toxins, etc. It is a good idea to test for these and if found to be present need to be eradicated in order to allow your adrenals to repair.
+This could include eating foods you know are not good for you, drinking too much, taking drugs, smoking, going to bed late, not getting adequate rest and relaxation, not covering up when your cold, etc, etc. This kind of disregard of oneself can energetically attract certain physical “poisons” into your body that will affect your adrenal glands contributing towards adrenal problems.
+These poisons could include: heavy metals, pathogens such as viral, bacterial or fungal infections, parasites, allergens, toxins, etc. It is a good idea to test for these and if found to be present need to be eradicated in order to allow your adrenals to repair.

 Unfortunately modern medicine does not accept adrenal exhaustion as a distinct syndrome, only in its most severe late stages being Addison’s disease.
 Unfortunately this attitude contributes towards many unnecessary health problems for many adrenal sufferers whom are unable to access the necessary treatment.
 Adrenal fatigue syndrome is real condition which can be healed.
 The first step is to find a sympathetic practitioner who will order the necessary hormone tests in order to properly diagnose this condition.
 The reason testing is so important is that other conditions such as hypothyoidism, sex hormone imbalances, etc, etc all share very similar symptoms so an accurate diagnosis will ensure the appropriate treatment.
 In addition adrenal issues can cause thyroid and sex hormone imbalances which may also need to be addressed for a more complete treatment program.

 The two main hormones of interest with adrenal exhaustion are DHEA and cortisol as these two hormones are continuously secreted in response to long term chronic stress and regulate metabolism and thus energy production.
 Aldosterone, another adrenal hormone, should also be tested and considered as it regulates sodium and potassium levels and thus contributes towards regulating blood pressure.